RodrigoLeite/process-orchestration/replit.md

 # Overview

-This is an AI-driven process orchestration system that intelligently classifies, routes, and manages internal business demands across departments.
-The application uses GPT-4 to automatically analyze incoming requests, create custom workflows, detect bottlenecks, and generate actionable insights.
-It features a React/Vite frontend with a Kanban board interface, an Express backend with automated AI agent orchestration, and PostgreSQL database (via Drizzle ORM) for persistent storage.
+This project is an AI-driven process orchestration system designed to classify, route, and manage internal business demands across departments.
+It leverages GPT-4 for automated request analysis, custom workflow creation, bottleneck detection, and actionable insight generation.
+The system aims to streamline business processes, improve efficiency, and provide predictive insights for better decision-making.

 # User Preferences